opxyc/MCRP/core/surveillance-centre/README.md

+# Surveillance Centre

-This is the software that works in the surveillance centre.
+This is the software that is built for surveillance centre.
 The sofware continuously(in fixed intervals) fetch the active cases from the server.
 Then it initiates a search through the logged numbers produced from ALPR by processing the CCTV visuals.

 ## Usage
 Navigate to the **surveillance-centre** folder and use the command